austunkol/My-Projects/python/hands-on/flask-05-Handling-SQL-with-Flask-Web-Application copy/README.md

 ## Learning Outcomes

-At the end of the this hands-on training, students will be able to;
+At the end of the this hands-on training, we will be able to;

 - install Python and Flask framework on Amazon Linux 2 EC2 instance.